 Spinal stenosis occurs when your spinal canal narrows and compresses nerve roots and your spinal cord.
-The multidisciplinary team of board-certified physicians at Boston PainCare, in Waltham, Concord, and by appointment in Natick, Massachusetts, takes a patient-centered approach to managing pain from spinal stenosis.
+The multidisciplinary team of board-certified physicians at Boston PainCare, in Waltham, takes a patient-centered approach to managing pain from spinal stenosis.
 If you have chronic lower back (lumbar) pain or chronic neck (cervical) pain, it could be because of spinal stenosis.
-Get long-term relief from pain and other symptoms by calling the office closest to you or scheduling an appointment online.
+Get long-term relief from pain and other symptoms by calling our office today.

 Spinal stenosis is a degenerative, wear-and-tear condition of the spine that causes the spaces within your spine to narrow.
 When your spine narrows, it puts pressure on the nerves that travel through your spine, causing pain and discomfort.